-2 Osteopaths Act 1993, section 20(9)(c)
+&lt;sup>2 Osteopaths Act 1993, section 20(9)(c)

-- iii. ability to practise is seriously impaired because of a physical or mental condition, or - iv. conviction (at any time) in the United Kingdom of a criminal offence - v. the osteopath has been included (by the Independent Safeguarding Authority) in a barred list - vi. the osteopath has been included by the Scottish Ministers in the childrens' list or the adults' list.
+- c.
+A conviction (at any time) in the United Kingdom of a criminal offence - d.
+The ability to practise as an osteopath is seriously impaired because of his physical or mental condition - e.
+The osteopath has been included by the [Independent Safeguarding Authority] in a barred list - f.
+The osteopath has been included by the Scottish Ministers in the children's list or the adults' list.